brunohmg89/GCP-DigitalLeader/Annotation/Questions-2.md

 ---

 13. Your organization uses Active Directory to authenticate users.
 Users' Google account access must be removed when their Active Directory account is terminated.
-How should your organization meet this requirement?
+How should your organization meet this requirement?<br>
+    _Sua organização usa o Active Directory para autenticar usuários.
+O acesso à conta Google dos usuários deverá ser removido quando a conta do Active Directory for encerrada.
+Como sua organização deve atender a esse requisito?_

     :black_large_square: Configure two-factor authentication in the Google domain